biodosetools-team/biodosetools/help/help_colors_data_input.md

 then you should select three different colors, i.e., Red, Green, and Yellow.

-Click on <button class="btn btn-default action-button options-button shiny-bound-input" style="height: 25px; line-height: 0.8;"  type="button">Generate table</button> to match each chromosome to its observed color, as seen below:
+Click on <button class="btn btn-default action-button options-button shiny-bound-input small-action-button"  type="button">Generate table</button> to match each chromosome to its observed color, as seen below: